ScalHive/Interview-Tasks/Job openings description/Quality Assurance Engineer.md

 # Quality Assurance Engineer

 ## What will you do:
+- Design, review and verification of business and software requirements
 - Define and maintain test plans and test specifications for functional, integration and performance testing
 - Execution of test cases and reporting of product defects
 - Work closely with developer teams and other IT professionals to analyze and resolve product defects